FioneraGH/AndroidDemo/README.md

 # AndroidDemo
-This is the traing code on my study road.
+This is the training code on my study road.